North Carolina CLE - Family Law Courses

 Accreditation Info

 National Academy of Continuing Legal Education is a Sponsor (5258) of CLE courses, approved by the North Carolina State Bar Board of Continuing Legal Education.
-Attorneys may earn all 12 NC CLE credits from the United Institute for Continuing Legal Education.
+Attorneys may earn all required NC CLE credits from the United Institute for Continuing Legal Education.
 To view our full accreditation details please .

 All Courses